OWASP/OdTM/docs/BASEMODEL_changelog.md

 * added a classification approach based on the 'ClassifiedXXX' classes
 * added a conception of protocol profiles with the HTTP and DNS examples
-* added STRIDE-based generic threats
+* added STRIDE-based generic threats (found the Threat Dragon sources)
 * added a simple testing tool and a set of tests

 ## Version 0.02 (March 2020)